Courtney Omell |

 person holding a dozen large eggs in carton

-To be perfectly honest, it’s up to you!
-All eggs are healthy and a great source of protein and vitamin D. You should not avoid eggs in your balanced diet just because your budget doesn’t have room for high-end, organic brands.
+To be perfectly honest, it’s up to you.
+All eggs are a great source of protein and vitamin D. You shouldn't avoid eggs in your balanced diet just because your budget doesn’t have room for high-end organic brands.